ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 The first four options tell the utility to execute validation runs.
 Only the last option, when "on" will make changes to your database.
 Either 0 or 1 of the five options may be "on" at one time in a run of the utility.
-Save the ini file, and leave the file open in the editor.
+Save the config file, and leave the file open in the editor.
+NOTE: only the first "on" action will be done, the rest ignored.
+So always check that only one action is set to on.

 =============DIV20==
 STEP 0		Option    All options = off